gatortim50/OnLifeHealth-Test/README.md

 Ruby on Rails app used by OnLifeHealth for testing candidates:

 ```
-the objectives are in the docs directory
+the directions and input files are in the doc directory
 ```

 To run the app: